Rivastigmine helps ease the symptoms of memory loss and dementia.

 Getting the most from your treatment

 - When starting your treatment your doctor will give you a small dose and then gradually increase the dose.
-This allows your doctor to make sure that you have the dose that helps your condition and avoids any unwanted symptoms.
+This allows your doctor to make sure that you have the dose that helps your condition and avoids any unwanted side-effects.

 - Your doctor will want to check your progress every few weeks to make sure the dose is right for you and that you are getting benefit from this treatment.
 Try to keep these regular doctor's appointments.